nao1215/subaru/README.md

 If you want to know the list of subcommands, execute "subaru --help".

 # Contribution
-**Welcome to add philosophy or wise sayings.**  You can add subcommands in the following ways:
+**Welcome to add philosophy or wise sayings.**
+If you add the phrase to subaru, just add the text file(*.subaru) in the fortune directory.
+That's all.
+You can add phrase (subcommands) in the following ways:

-1. Add "XXX.subaru"(XXX is any sub command name) under the fortune directory.
+1. Add "XXX.subaru" under the fortune directory.
+XXX is the name of the person (or tool, company, etc.) related to phrase.
+XXX is extracted and used as the subcommand name at runtime.
 2. Write any text in the created XXX.subaru.

-The subaru command includes the \*.subaru files in the fortune directory at build time.
-When the subaru command is executed, the embedded fortune/\*.subaru file is read and the subcommand is created.
+The subaru command embedd the .subaru files in the fortune directory at build time.
+When the subaru command is executed, the embedded fortune/.subaru file is read and the subcommand is created.
+If you contribute, I will record your name in AUTHORS.md.

 # Contact
 If you would like to send comments such as "find a bug" or "request for additional features" to the developer, please use one of the following contacts.